 Cost: $6 for maze, $4 for kids 5-12

 A blend of classic Thanksgiving cuisine and non-traditional, The Asbury is a stunning mix of both.
 Enjoy pan-roasted grouper with a fall squash bisque.
 Or try a new take on mac & cheese with Piquillo Peppers and country ham.

 One Of Our Favorite Fall Activities in Charlotte Allows Visitors To Take in the Arts

 The Davidson Fall Art Festival has some of the best artists displaying their artwork through pottery, jewelry, textiles, and more.
 Enjoy live music and food as you stroll through some of Davidson’s historic and timeless streets.

 Location: Davidson, NC

 Windy Hill Orchard & Cidery

-At Windy Hill Orchard & Cidery, guests can enjoy apple picking, hayrides, a hard cider and the famous fried apple cider donuts.
+One of our favorite fall activities in Charlotte, Windy Hill Orchard & Cidery, gives guests an opportunity to enjoy apple picking, hayrides, a hard cider and the famous fried apple cider donuts.
 Reservations are required this season.